-Due to improvements in nutrition and healthcare, horses are living longer, more productive lives.
+Due to improvements in nutrition and health care, horses are living longer, more productive lives.
 As your horse ages, minor issues can quickly turn into severe problems, so regular care is imperative.
-With the help of your veterinarian, your horse can remain comfortable and happy well into his or her golden years.
+With the help of your veterinarian, your horse can remain comfortable and happy well into its golden years.

 Acupuncture and Chiropractic Services

-We use acupuncture and chiropractic services as a complementary treatment to traditional medicine.
+Our goal is to relieve your horse’s pain.
+We use Acupuncture and Chiropractic Services as complementary treatment to traditional medicine.
 Acupuncture has been in use for over 3,000 years.
 It relieves pain and restores the body’s ability to heal itself.
-You can be assured acupuncture is safe when performed by our qualified and certified veterinarian, Dr. Emily Bartlett.
+You can be assured acupuncture is safe when performed by our qualified veterinarians.
 The AVMA and AAEP recognize acupuncture as an appropriate medical treatment.
-The goal of our equine chiropractic care is to correct and restore normal joint motion of your horse.
-Controlled force induces change in joint structures and soft tissue, allowing your horse to move more freely and effectively.
+The goal of our equine chiropractic care correct and restore normal joint motion of your horse.
+Chiropractic care focuses on the proper function of the horse’s spinal column and the connecting pelvis, legs and head.
+Controlled force induces change in joint structures and soft tissue to correct and restore normal motion.

-We provide castration, laceration repair, enucleation, and other minor surgical repairs on location at your farm.
-We will also be happy to provide you recommendations for equine surgeons should your horse require more complex surgery.
+We do provide castration and laceration repair for your horse.
+We will recommend equine surgeons should your horse require more complex surgery.

 Emergency Farm Calls